- Eligibility for the Student Training Allowance

 How is the Student Training Allowance paid?

-- Before your payments begin, the college will send an email to your Yukon College email address outlining your sign-in process.
+- Before your payments begin, the university will send an email to your Yukon University email address outlining your sign-in process.

-- You will be required to sign-in regularly to receive your Student Training Allowance.
+- You will have to sign-in regularly to receive your Student Training Allowance.

-Do I have to pay back my Student Training Allowance?
+Do you have to pay back your Student Training Allowance?

 The Student Training Allowance is a grant.
-You don’t have to pay it back.
+You do not have to pay it back.
 The only reasons you might have to repay the grant is if you:

 - receive an overpayment;